peter88213/novelyst/docs/help/file_menu.md

 - You can create a new project with **File > New** or **Ctrl-N**.
 This will close the current project and open a file dialog asking for the location and file name of the project to create.
 - Once you specified a valid file path, a blank project appears.
-You have to add at least one chapter before you can save it to disk.
-This is required for yWriter compatibility.
+Be aware, it's not saved on disk yet.

 ---